-You can use the Hidden form field to pass a query parameter to a form on your site.
-This is useful for tracking referral sources.
+You can use the Hidden form field in Form Blocks to build URLs to track referral sources.
+It does this by passing a query parameter through the form on your site.

 This is the variable you'll use in your page's URL when you share the URL through different media.

-Note: Use a single-word variable for best results, especially if you're using Google Drive or MailChimp as your storage service.
+Tip: Use a single-word variable for best results, especially if you're using Google Drive or Mailchimp as your storage service.
 Variables with multiple words or characters may not properly move your data.

-You can also change the Default Value to pass a value when someone fills out the form and the Hidden variable is not available.
-This will most likely happen when someone finds the form by visiting your site directly.
+The text you add to the Value field is the default information that will be sent through the form when the variable is not available.
+This happens when someone finds the form by visiting your site directly.

-When you're finished creating your form (don't forget to add storage), click Save.
+When you're finished creating your form (don't forget to add storage), click Save on the page.

 Use the following format:

-- <field-title> is the variable name (or Title) assigned to your Hidden form field and
+- <field-title> is the variable name (or label) assigned to your hidden form field